 December is a relatively dry month, and the island has regained its colorful vegetation after the rain of the past few months.
 It marks the beginning of the tourist peak season as tourists head to the island for vacation.
 In addition, since Christmas is a very popular time to travel, many people often book a year or more in advance.

-As earlier said, the weather in Barbados is better from December to April.
-But many travelers like to plan their trips to match the lowest off-season rates or one of the island’s many festivals and events.
-Along with its warm, sunny climate, Barbados’ blue sea, sparkling white sandy beaches, and host of cultural and sporting activities make the island one of the most sought-after destinations in the Caribbean.
+As I said earlier, the weather in Barbados is good from December to April.
+But I found many travelers like to plan their trips to match the lowest off-season rates or one of the islands’ many festivals and events.
+Below I share with you some of the considerations that can help you choose the best time to visit Barbados.

 Hurricane season can be a factor in planning your trip.
-And September tends to be the peak month for hurricane risk, although Barbados has historically been spared direct attacks.
+And September tends to be the peak month for hurricane risk.
+However, Barbados has historically been spared direct attacks.
 The last major hurricane to hit Barbados was Hurricane Janet on September 22, 1955.

 Peak season across the Caribbean starts in mid-December and lasts until mid-April.
 That is, if you travel to Barbados during this time, you will pay the highest rates for airfare, accommodation, car rental, and other expenses.

-However, you will need to make hotel reservations well in advance of your trip if you are traveling during peak tourist season.
+In addition, you will need to make hotel reservations well in advance of your trip.

 Traveling during the off-season can save up to a third on hotels and travel expenses.
 Consider visiting Barbados during May and June or during early December.
 Avoid Christmas and New Year, and Easter holidays when demand and rates are highest.

 Lots of Festivals

 Special events and festivals take place throughout the year.
 In January, there is the Barbados Jazz Festival.
 In February, the Holetown Festival in St. James commemorates the founding of Barbados’ first European settlement in 1627.